-Mike Dozier is Northern California Representative at the UC Riverside School of Business Center for Economic Forecasting and Development.
+Mike Dozier is Director of Business Development for the Northern California region at the UC Riverside School of Business Center for Economic Forecasting and Development.
 Mr. Dozier is responsible for expanding the Center’s client base in the northern part of the state and for contributing to and improving its business development strategies.
 A leader with over 30 years of executive level administrative experience, Mr. Dozier has a comprehensive understanding of public funding, university collaboration, economic and workforce development, fiscal and economic impact analysis, and strategic planning.

 Mr. Dozier owns and operates his own consulting firm and previously served as the Executive Director of the Office of Community and Economic Development (OCED) at Fresno State.
 Under Mr. Dozier’s leadership, OCED established and administered the San Joaquin Rural Development Center, San Joaquin Valley Broadband Consortium, the Community and Regional Planning Center, Fresno State Small Business Development Center (SBDC), and the San Joaquin Valley Regional Industry Cluster Initiative.
 OCED also authored and was the Principal Investigator (PI) for the federally designated ‘Investing in Manufacturing Communities Partnership’ (IMCP) called AgPLUS.
 OCED partners with the California Association for Local Economic Development and the International Economic Development Council to conduct the annual Introduction to the Economic Development Certificate course.